Damokless/Password-generator/readme.md

 Project created in node.js v15.3.0.

-The objective of this project is to create a Pokedex using react for the client (front-end), knex and express for the server (back-end).
+The objective of this project was to create a password generator.

 # 📥 Installation